has9800/tcc-agentic/README.md

 ## How Raven works

-Raven records everything that happens as a **chain of events**, where each event knows what caused it.
+Raven records everything that happens as a **chain of events**, where each event knows what caused it, and you can walk the chain backwards to see what went wrong.
+You can also rollback, and in a future release, we're going to add RGATs to build causal relationships across nodes that could derive richer explanations between relationships.

 Think of it like a git commit history — but for everything your agent does and everything that happens in your project.
 Every action, every decision, every tool call, every note becomes a node in the chain.
 Each node points back to what came before it.